nafets227/backup/README.md

 - MAIL_URL: Email Server
   where to deliver the Alerting emails like 'smtp[s]://user:password@some.host:port'
+- MAIL_SSL: Use SSL to deliver mail if set to 1 Emails will be delivered to the mail server using STARTTLS
 - MAIL_HOSTNAME: hostname reported in SMTP HELO optionally give the hostname that we report to SMTP server in HELO command.
 Usefule if the SMTP server requires a FQDN.
 Defaults to